nvim-focus/focus.nvim/README.md

 🙌 Compatible with NvimTree, NerdTree, CHADTree, Telescope, FZF & QuickFix (QF default to 10, rest won't resize)

 👁️ Currently focussed split/window automagically maximised to the perfect viewing size according to golden ratio

-🏃 Move to existing or else create new splits based on direction with only a single command for each direction
+🏃 Move to around existing windows or else create new splits automatically, with only a single command for each direction (option to specify a file to open)

+⏱ Supports lazy loading via packer

 # Demo